kalleeh/gurum-api/README.md

 ![architecture-overview](images/architecture-overview.png)

 The architecture consists of two parts, the supporting platform and the management API.

-This repository consists of a set of nested templates to deploy the supporting platform:
+This repository and templates deploy the management API.
+To modify or deploy the platform, please see the gureume-platform repository.

-- A tiered [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) with public and private subnets, spanning an AWS region.

 ## Template details